pavelpichrt/terraform-aws-iam-role-with-policies/README.md

 # Terraform module: IAM Role with policies

-A utility module that simplifies creating an IAM role with a trust policy and one or more managed on inline policy documents.
+A utility module that simplifies creating an IAM role with a trust policy with multiple managed or custom attached policies.

 ## Usage